Tips for Getting Your Cleaning Deposit Back

 Intro

 Your apartment is your favorite place to come home to every evening.
-However, there will come a time where you have to move out.
+However, there will come a time when you have to move out.
 Let us take a very close look at some tips for getting your cleaning deposit back.

 Start Early